open-telemetry/opentelemetry-java-instrumentation/docs/contributing/debugging.md

 #### Template methods and agent initialization

 Breakpoints do not work in template methods, because their code is directly inlined by ByteBuddy into the target class.
+It is good to keep these methods as small as possible.
 The template methods are annotated with:

 ```java
 @net.bytebuddy.asm.Advice.OnMethodEnter